MaryamMoeini/Rest-Spring-Security/README.md

 relations.

 In the next layer, We have Interfaces (Repositories and Validation Engine).
-Repositories are implementing JPARepository which help them in communication with DB and Validation Engine is a build in Validation implementation which validates the data received from by REST services.
+Repositories are implementing JPARepository which help them in communication with DB and Validation Engine is a build in Validation implementation which validates the data received from REST clients.

-and Finally we have the REST services (ProfileRestService and MeterRest Service).
-These REST controllers provide basic CRUD services for
+and Finally we have the REST services (ProfileRestService and MeterRestService).
+These REST controllers provide basic CRUD actions for
 Profile and MeterReading.